isabella232/data-workbench.en-1/help/home/c-rpt-oview/c-install-rpt-port/t-edit-sess-config-file.md

 ---
 description: The Report Portal uses the information in a configuration file called global.asa to initialize user sessions.
-seo-description: The Report Portal uses the information in a configuration file called global.asa to initialize user sessions.
-seo-title: Edit the Session Configuration File
 solution: Analytics
 title: Edit the Session Configuration File
 topic: Data workbench